wiseman/initialisms/README.md

 # finalletters

-Guesses sentences from initial letters of each word using the unreasonable power of statistics.
-E.g., given the input "obv" it will output "o blessed virgin".
+This program guesses sentences from initial letters of each word using the unreasonable power of statistics.
+For example, given the input "obv" it will output "o blessed virgin".

 Inspired by http://norvig.com/ngrams/ch14.pdf and http://ask.metafilter.com/255675/Decoding-cancer-addled-ramblings.